chiaratardioli/aws-restart-journey/Labs/ Serverless and Containers/Lab1-AWS_Lambda.md

 - **Rule type**: `Schedule expression`
 - **Schedule expression**: cron(00 17 ? * MON-SAT *)

-All times in a Cron expression are based on the UTC time zone and it is something like:
+All times in a cron expression are based on the UTC time zone, and the format is:
 ```
 cron(Minutes Hours Day-of-month Month Day-of-week Year)
 ```
+In a cron expression, `*` means “every possible value,” while `?` means “no specific value” and is used to ignore either the day-of-month or day-of-week field.

 ![Sales Analysis Report With Trigger](./images/lab01-salesAnalysisReport-daily-trigger.png)